 Professor Tynan assumed the role of Deputy Vice-Chancellor Education and Vice-President in May 2016.

 The portfolio provides support for students and staff both commercial and noncommercial.
 With a keen interest in digital technologies Belinda is responsible for a range of digital initiatives and services for students and staff alike.
-Prior to joining RMIT Belinda was the Pro Vice-Chancellor of Learning and Teaching Innovation at the Open University, UK.
+Prior to joining RMIT Belinda was the Pro Vice Chancellor of Learning and Teaching Innovation at The Open University, the UK’s largest University.
 In that role she provided executive leadership in the areas of learning and teaching innovation.
-Her previous roles have included Pro Vice-Chancellor Learning, Teaching and Quality at the University of Southern Queensland, and Director of the research centre DEHub at the University of New England.
+Her previous roles have included Pro-ViceChancellor Learning, Teaching and Quality at the University of Southern Queensland, and Director of the research centre DEHub at the University of New England.
 A centre which focussed on research in Open and Distance Education.

-Professor Tynan holds an EdD from the University of Western Australia, a MEd in online learning from the University of Southern Queensland, three Post Graduate Diploma’s one in Secondary Education (ACU); Curriculum (UniMelb) and Higher Education (UNSW).
+She holds a doctorate from the University of Western Australia in distance education, a Masters in online learning from the University of Southern Queensland, three Post Graduate Diploma’s one in Secondary Education (ACU); Curriculum (UniMelb) and Higher Education (UNSW).
 Her Bachelor of Arts was completed at the University of Melbourne in history, music and drama.

-Professor Tynan’s research interests are concentrated in the field of educational technologies, open and distance education, learning analytics, academic workload, student voices and academic professional development.
+Professor Tynan’s research interests are concentrated in the field of educational technologies, open and distance education, learning analytics, academic workload, student voices and academic professionaldevelopment.
 She has 70+ refereed publications and is a frequently invited guest and keynote-speaker and facilitator.
-You can find her work on ResearchGate.
+You can find her work on www. researchgate.net.

 You can also follow her on Twitter: @minbrt